 The list continues with the ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, and fifteenth intervals, but they are rarely used.

-To find the number of an interval, count the number of degrees between the notes, including both notes.
+To find the name of an interval, count the number of degrees between the notes, including both notes.
 Each natural note (C, D, E, F, G, A, and B) with or without accidental represents a degree.
 Each line and space on the staff also represent a degree.

 For example, there are five degrees between the notes D and A, therefore, it is a fifth.
 There are three degrees between the notes E and C, therefore it is a third: